Nick Gonzales: Professional career

-Gonzales was selected seventh overall by the Pittsburgh Pirates in the 2020 Major League Baseball draft.
-On June 23, Gonzales signed with the Pirates for a reported signing bonus of $5.4 million.
-He did not play a game after signing due to the cancellation of the season.
+The Pittsburgh Pirates selected Gonzales in the first round, with the seventh overall selection, in the 2020 Major League Baseball draft.
+On June 23, 2020, Gonzales signed with the Pirates for a reported signing bonus of $5.4 million.
+He did not play in a game after signing due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Gonzales made his professional debut in 2021 with the Greensboro Grasshoppers of the High-A East, slashing .302/.385/.565 with 18 home runs and 54 RBIs over eighty games.
+Gonzales made his professional debut in 2021 with the Greensboro Grasshoppers of the High-A East, slashing .302/.385/.565 with 18 home runs and 54 RBI over eighty appearances.
 He missed over a month during the season due to a hand injury.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas where he was named to the Fall Stars game.
+Gonzales played for the Altoona Curve of the Double-A Eastern League in 2022, where he hit .263 with 7 home runs and 33 RBI across 71 contests.